top of page

 Using technology to improve biology education

 Video games are very popular around the world.
-At the most basic level, these electronic games can be defined as a tool with which players generate visual feedback in response to an input, often resulting in the release of dopamine that reinforces specific behaviors.
-At a fundamental level, this positive feedback system makes video games incredibly fun!
-So much so that they have become a staple in many of our lives, particularly those from Generation Z, whom have been born into a world full of smart technology.
-Our lab is interested in using this technology to improve biology education, both directly through the incorporation of learning material into video games (e.g., Zombie Ants VR), and indirectly through the use of gamification principles like reward systems.
+At their most basic level, electronic games can be defined as tools with which players generate visual feedback in response to an input — often resulting in the release of dopamine that reinforces specific behaviors.
+This positive feedback system is precisely makes video games so incredibly fun!
+So much so that they have become a staple in many of our lives — particularly for Generation Z and younger individuals born into a world full of smart technology.
+Our lab is interested in using this technology to improve biology education — both directly through the incorporation of learning material into video games (like in our own virtual reality game about zombie ants called Zombie Ants VR [Meta Link][Steam Link]), and indirectly through the use of gamification principles like reward systems.

-Virtual reality (VR) is particularly useful for education.
-Unlike other video games, VR can invoke a sense of immersion and strong association with visual objects .
-These features offer unique opportunities to provide users with a new perspective that would otherwise be hard to accomplish in a typical classroom.
-Experiences like visualizing the universe on a galactic scales (e.g., Galactic Center VR) or interacting with life at the microscopic level (e.g., BloodBlast VR).
-VR also offers many opportunities for visual learners and can provide opportunities to those with physical disabilities.
-In these ways, VR can bridge the inclusivity gaps in education.
+Virtual reality (VR) in particularly is very useful for education.
+Unlike other video game hardware, VR can invoke a sense of immersion and strong association with visual objects .
+These features offer unique opportunities to provide users with a new perspective that would otherwise be hard to accomplish in a typical classroom — experiences like visualizing the universe on a galactic scales (e.g., Galactic Center VR) or interacting with life at the microscopic level (e.g., BloodBlast VR).
+VR also offers alternatives for visual learners and can provide opportunities to those with physical disabilities.
+In these ways, VR can help bridge inclusivity gaps in education

 Virtual Reality Game